 Revisions Manager helps your authors and editors clone your published posts and pages.
 This will not change your content on the live site while your authors edit the revisions and submit them for review.

 The plugin sends email notifications to admins when authors and editors submit a revision.
-You can review and approve the post to make sure the content is accurate for your users.
+When testing, we noticed that it also lets you review and approve the post to make sure the content is accurate for your users.

 To learn more, see our beginner’s guide to WordPress post revisions with step-by-step instructions on how to use revisions on your blog.